KateJohnson/externalnovelty/README.md

-This explains external validation for NOVELTY
+This explains the external validation for NOVELTY.